haydenlester/PiBrite/CONTRIBUTING.md

 - [pigpio](http://abyz.me.uk/rpi/pigpio/) : Used to control GPIO pins on the Pi

 ## Documentation
-Please document within the code using comments and docstrings Documentation can be moved to the Wiki at a later date
+Please document within the code using comments and docstrings.

+Documentation can be moved to the Wiki at a later date>

 ## Testing
 Need some testing outlines.
 Please do this part.
 Ty.